Getting Around Bermuda

 Public transportation is safe, convenient and available year round via Bermuda’s Buses and ferries.
 A handy tip to avoid needing exact change: get a Transportation Pass, available from one day up to seven days of unlimited use on the island's buses and ferries.
 Passes are sold at the Central Terminal on Washington Street and the Visitor Service Centres in Royal Naval Dockyard and the Town of St. George, as well as at other authorised outlets.

 - Buses: With 11 bus routes and 14 bus zones, buses are frequent and plentiful, and they service most areas of interest.
 They’re easy to spot as they're painted Bermuda pink with blue stripes.
 Most buses leave from the Central Terminal on Washington Street, next to City Hall in Hamilton.
-Download a copy of the bus schedule.
+Learn more about the buses and download the full bus schedule.

 - Ferries: Four public ferry routes offer an on-the-water alternative for getting around Bermuda.
 All ferries depart from the Ferry Terminal on Front Street in Hamilton.
 Cash is not accepted, so be sure to have your transportation pass, ticket or token in hand.
-For complete route, schedule and fare information, download the schedule or visit the Bermuda Ferry Website.
+Find out more about the ferry routes and download the full schedule.

 Pedal your way around the island by bicycle, e-bike, or motorized scooter (moped) and discover Bermuda’s winding streets and coastal roads.
 Pay attention to the rules of the road: Bermudians drive on the left, and the speed limit never exceeds 20mph/32kph.
 Helmets are always required for scooters and bicycles, and motorized scooters are available to visitors 18 and over.